All dogs drool - especially when there is yummy food in front of them. That's natural.

 Some breeds that have heavy lips such as bloodhounds and St. Bernards drool quite a lot because the loose skin around their mouths acts like a receptacle that traps saliva until it overflows.
+That's also natural.

 Tumors that occur in a dog's mouth (e.g. melanoma) can cause a dog to drool excessively.
 There are of course other signs that indicate the dog may have a tumor in his mouth, such as bad breath, bleeding from the mouth, and difficulty eating.